RMIAOOOOO/HKUST-Robotics-Team-Software-Tutorial-2017/README.md

 - your notebook computer & charger

 Deadline of homework:
-- show to any software tutor before your tutorial 1 begins
+- email to any tutor before your tutorial 1 begins

 ## Tutorial 1 - GPIO
 Please return after all tutorial 0 ends